Blooper: United States

 The term "blooper" was popularized in the United States by television producer Kermit Schaefer in the 1950s; the terms "boner" (meaning a boneheaded mistake) and "breakdown" had been in common usage previously.
 Schaefer produced a long-running series of Pardon My Blooper! record albums in the 1950s and 1960s which featured a mixture of actual recordings of errors from television and radio broadcasts and re-creations.
-Schaefer also transcribed many reported bloopers into a series of books that he published up until his death in 1979.
+Schaefer also transcribed many reported bloopers into a series of books that he published up until he died in 1979.

-Schaefer was by no means the first to undertake serious study and collection of broadcast errata; NBC's short-lived "behind-the-scenes" series Behind the Mike (1940–42) occasionally featured reconstructions of announcers' gaffes and flubs as part of the "Oddities in Radio" segment, and movie studios such as Warner Brothers had been producing so-called "gag reels" of outtakes (usually for employee-only viewing) since the 1930s.
-As recently as 2003, the Warner Brothers Studio Tour included a screening of bloopers from classic films as part of the tour.
+Schaefer was by no means the first to undertake serious study and collection of broadcast errata; NBC's short-lived "behind-the-scenes" series Behind the Mike (1940–42) occasionally featured reconstructions of announcers' gaffes and flubs as part of the "Oddities in Radio" segment, and movie studios such as Warner Bros. had been producing so-called "gag reels" of outtakes (usually for employee-only viewing) since the 1930s.
+As recently as 2003, the Warner Bros.
+Studio Tour included a screening of bloopers from classic films as part of the tour.